bcgov/risk-based-authn/README.md

 2. Run services:
 `docker-compose up`

+3. Check config:
+When running locally, connection host for services (e.g. redis) will be "localhost" in [rules.yaml](rules.yaml)

-3. Live reload the application:
+4. Live reload the application:
 `make watch`